IMPHP/base/docs/io-Stream-read.md

 | length | Number of bytes to read. |

 ## Return
-The bytes that was read or `NULL` on EOF.
+The bytes that was read or empty string '' on EOF.
+On error a `NULL` value is returned.